Iowa people: History

-In prehistoric times, the Iowa emigrated from the Great Lakes region to present-day Iowa.
+In precontact times, the Iowa emigrated from the Great Lakes region to present-day Iowa.
 In the 16th century, they moved from the Mississippi River to the Great Plains, and possibly then separated from the Ho-Chunk tribe.

 From the 15th to 18th centuries, they lived in the Red Pipestone Quarry region (Minnesota).
 In the early 19th century, the Iowa had reached the banks of the Platte River, where in 1804 Lewis and Clark visited their settlements.
 There they engaged in trading with the French and local tribes, thanks to their advantageous situation regarding the alum deposits.

 Between 1820 and 1840, the Iowa ceded their Minnesota, Iowa and Missouri lands to the U.S. government.
 By 1837 most were relocated to a reservation along the Kansas-Nebraska border, led by their chief Chief Mahaska (Mew-hew-she-kaw, "White Cloud"; archaic Ioway Maxúshga pronounced [mõxuʃꜜkɐ]; contemporary Maxúhga).
 They surrendered the Little Platte territory in Missouri in 1836.
 Other Missouri lands had been ceded in 1824.

-In 1837 they settled in a strip of land in Kansas, south of the Big Nemaha River, along with the Sauk and the Fox, tribes with which they had long had friendly relations, though speaking unrelated Algonquian languages).
+In 1837 they settled in a strip of land in Kansas, south of the Big Nemaha River, along with the Sauk and the Meskwaki, tribes with which they had long had friendly relations (though speaking unrelated Algonquian languages).
 Some 45 Iowa fought in the American Civil War in the Union Army, among them Chief James White Cloud, grandson of Mahaska.

 In 1883 a number of Iowa moved to Indian Territory preferring to live in the older community village way of life.
 The new reservation was located in Lincoln, Payne and Logan counties in the Indian Territory.
 However, despite their efforts to block allotment, their lands were divided anyway.
 Today the Iowa Reservation in Nebraska and Kansas is approximately 2100 acre in size, and has more than 150 residents.

-Modern history
+21st-century

 In 2007, a documentary film Lost Nation: The Ioway (2007; written and directed by Kelly Rundle and Tammy Rundle) was made, and followed by sequels 2 and 3.

-In 2013, Tim Rhodd was chosen as chairman of the Iowa Tribe of Kansas and Nebraska.
-Bobby Walkup is the current tribal chairperson of the Iowa Tribe of Oklahoma.
+The Ioway Tribe of Kansas and Nebraska operates the Casino White Cloud at White Cloud, Kansas, on the Ioway Reservation.

-The Ioway Tribe of Kansas and Nebraska operates the Casino White Cloud at White Cloud, Kansas on the Ioway Reservation.
-The Ioway Tribe of Oklahoma operates the Cimarron Casino in Perkins, Oklahoma, and the Ioway Casino in Chandler, Oklahoma.
+Jacob Keyes is the current tribal chairperson of the Iowa Tribe of Oklahoma.
+The tribes operates the Cimarron Casino in Perkins, Oklahoma, and the Ioway Casino in Chandler, Oklahoma.